usecannon/cannon/README.md

 Currently our [release workflow](.github/workflows/release-please.yml) handles publishing releases to npm through lerna.
 It only publishes releases if any SemVer version changes have been added to the commit history merged into main.

+If a situation where a commit was merged without proper convention arises, we can always bump and publish manually using lerna's [version and publish](https://lerna.js.org/docs/features/version-and-publish) workflow:

+ `npx lerna publish --no-private` will bump package versions and find npm packages that need to be published in the repo.

 ## License

 [![License: GPL v3](https://img.shields.io/badge/License-GPLv3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0)